fanf2/qp/README.md

 caveats
 -------

-The code has only been tested on 64-bit little endian machines.
+Most of the code has only been tested on 64-bit little endian machines.
 It might work on 32-bit machines (provided the compiler supports 64 bit integers) and probably won't work on a big-endian machine.
-It should be easy to port by tweaking the struct bit-field layouts.
+The "fn" (five-bit new) variation should be more portable since it avoids the mistakes of the earlier code.

 Key strings can be byte-aligned but values must be word-aligned; you can swap this restriction (e.g. if you want to map from strings to